 Peter Pepper – An Oddly-Shaped Pepper Variety

 In this article, I’ll share all about the peter pepper.
 Where did it come from?
 Where can you get seeds?
-Hot spicy are the peppers?
-What can they be used for?
+How spicy are the peppers and what can they be used for?
+Let’s get started.

 About The Peter Pepper